 |FASE Lecture Capture Program||Chalk n'Talk; Live demonstrations; special lectures||Limited to Quercus Course; video is shared via YouTube or MyMedia||Yes; participation in program is based on scheduling availability (see how to sign up)||Yes; videos are automatically available to students.||No; archiving is built-in to the service (e.g. MyMedia hosting)|

-OpenCast is a capturing/recording tool that has been installed on classroom's with a full teaching podium and is run and supported by the Office of Learning Space Management (LSM).
-To take advantage of this tool, you do need to do some configuring in Quercus (ideally before your course begins).
-It records the audio and display inputs from the classroom AV system and does NOT include a video capture of the instructor.
-However, it is integrated with Quercus and makes sharing easy.
+OpenCast is a capturing/recording tool that has been installed in classrooms with a full teaching podium and is run and supported by the Office of Learning Space Management (LSM).
+It is integrated with Quercus which makes sharing recordings with students easy.
+To take advantage of this tool, you will need to enable it in your Quercus course (ideally before the course begins).

 See our guide on how to administer OpenCast in your Quercus course.

 Have OpenCast questions?
 If you have any questions about OpenCast, please email [email protected].

 You can absolutely self-capture (also called self-film or self-record) using your own camera or smartphone.
 If you do, we recommend a USB wireless microphone that will help ensure that you capture great audio (a key part of any video).
 This method typically works well when you have someone else who can physically manage the recording and check periodically throughout the class to ensure the recording is happening as intended.
 If you self-capture, you will need to render the video, post it to a video hosting service (please do not upload your videos directly to Quercus) and share it to your Quercus course for students to access.

 See our guide on what to consider if you're thinking about self-recording your in person activities with the help of a TA or other operator.